13 Charming Quebec Villages in the Eastern Townships

 I’ve visited this charming area of Quebec four times in the last 2 years and there’s a reason why I keep returning – it’s utterly charming!
-From the landscape to the food, to the villages – there is just so much to do!
+From the landscape to the food, to the English towns in Quebec – there is just so much to do!

 Table of Contents